suducat/sudulist/README.md

 At the same time, there is a cat assistant who can cheer you up while you are working

 I am a student. im sorry about that here might be some bugs in the program.

+The program part is completed with the assistance of AI.